de1chk1nd/f5-k8s-istio-lab/docs/source/learning/introduction.rst

 Packet repository and disstribution packages were updated.

-Finally current supported docker & kubernetes packages were installed a basic cluster was set up.
+Finally current supported docker & kubernetes packages were installed a basic kubernetes cluster was set up.